We've selected our top 5 festivals and events that happen annually in Goa for your reading pleasure.

 Image credit: Abhisek Sarda, Flickr

-Although we couldn’t include all of the wonderful festivals and events that happen in Goa each year, we hope we’ve given you a little flavour of what you can experience when visiting.
-If you’d like to witness one or more of these events for yourself, visit www.goaexperience.co.uk to book your perfect break.
+Although we couldn’t include all the wonderful festivals and events that happen in Goa each year, we hope we’ve given you a little flavour of what you can experience when visiting.
+If you’d like to witness one or more of these events for yourself, visit our website to book your perfect break.